fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 > 1. Your investor is [kyc compliant](/identity/overview)
 > 2. You have an [investment account created](/mf-transactions/overview) for your investor

-Once you have the investor and investment account created, follow the below steps to place a purchase order.
-1. Create a purchase order
-2. Send OTP to mobile/email and obtain consent for nomination details before creating payment for new folio creation
-3. Make payment
-4. Check the order state
+#### 1. Get fund scheme details and check purchase eligibility
+Once you have decided to place a purchase order against a particular scheme, fetch the scheme details using the [FPDocs, Get fund scheme](https://fintechprimitives.com/docs/api/#fund-scheme), and ensure that the scheme is eligible for purchase.
+Here are the checks that you must do.

 1. The scheme must be active (i.e. `active`=`true`)
 2. Lumpsum purchases must be allowed (i.e. `purchase_allowed`=`true`)